HyperL0gL0g/JavaAppWithKafka/README.md

  &nbsp;&nbsp;3.
 Create a topic, here  using "myTopic" as an example  - ./kafka-topics.sh --create --topic myTopic -zookeeper \  localhost:2181 --replication-factor 1 --partitions 1
 3. run the java app -  ./mvnw spring-boot:run    (from inside the root directory of this repo)
 4. go to  - http://localhost:8080/kafka/produce?message=EnterYourMessageHere ( this command essentially sends a message to the kafka server)
-5. go to  - http://localhost:8080/kafka/messages - if you have followed every step above correctly then you wil see your message disaplayed.
+5. go to  - http://localhost:8080/kafka/messages - if you have followed every step above correctly then you will see your message disaplayed.

+## TODO -
+1. Dockerize the app
+2. Add more features like login/logoff and multi machine producer/consumers